 This colourful, busy cover by Mike Roberts is just superb and takes me right back to the 1990s.
 The 90s?
 Yes, OiNK may have been my first comic but Mike also had a hand in my first magazine, Future‘s Commodore Format, published between 1990 and 1996.
 Every month he drew the adventures of Roger Frames which sat between the mini-reviews of the ‘Budjit Games’.
 Mike’s work can be found in four issues of OiNK and the first 31 issues of CF, the latter he returned to for #61 to draw the final cover.
 Here are the illustrations from my first issue, #14 (oddly enough, the same number I began OiNK with).

-Mike’s cover perfectly sums up issue ten of OiNK; it’s chock full of great content, jam-packed with random humorous moments, there’s plenty of chaos and anarchy, and loads of genuine laugh-out-loud moments.
+Mike’s OiNK cover perfectly sums up #10; it’s chock full of great content, jam-packed with random humorous moments, there’s plenty of chaos and anarchy, and loads of genuine laugh-out-loud moments.
 It’s been very difficult to whittle its 32 pages down to a few highlights and I’ve had to leave out some real gems.
 There were just too many.

 To prove my point here’s a quick glimpse of some of that content, beginning with the one character you just knew would relish the theme.
 This issue’s Sekret Diary ov Hadrian Vile – Aged 7 5/8 (yearƨ) sees him trying a variety of excuses to get out of returning to school, only for his mum to admit it doesn’t start until the next day, she just wanted to see what tricks he was going to try.
-Jelly-Belly Johnson is a one-off photo story featuring Tony Husband‘s son Paul winning a jelly eating contest, the Skiver’s Survival Kit has everything needed to get out of various lessons and in Tom Thug we meet Wayne Brayne for the first time.
+Jelly-Belly Johnson is a one-off photo story featuring young friend of Patrick Gallagher’s, James O’Malley winning a jelly eating contest, the Skiver’s Survival Kit has everything needed to get out of various lessons and in Tom Thug we meet Wayne Brayne for the first time.

 After I discovered OiNK I can remember often taking each new issue into school for my friends to read, in a blatant attempt to get them to start buying it themselves instead of what I called their “boring comics”.
 Ha!
 I can imagine this particular issue going down particularly well in classrooms across the country.